MlgmXyysd/DDLC-Plus-Asset-Decrypter/README.md

 Unpacked it using AssetStudio, everything worked fine and I got the wallpaper and music I wanted.

 There is a saying in Chinese called "暴力出奇迹".
-Great discoveries require bold guesses, and often they work, and often they work :)
+Great discoveries require bold guesses, and often they work. :)

 ## Why do I use PHP
 Simply, I hate Python syntax.